Christian Wagner

 Christian Wagner is an American film editor who has edited films such as Face/Off (1997) and Mission: Impossible 2 (2000).
 He is also best known collaborating numerous times with film director Tony Scott, from the films True Romance (1993) to Domino (2005).
+He also co-edited the fourth through eighth installments of The Fast and the Furious film series.